SaravananRath/react-css-loader/README.md

 # react-css-loader
-Spinner for React in Pure CSS
+Loader for React in Pure CSS